AWS vs GCP vs Azure 2026: Honest Dev Comparison

 | India regions | Mumbai (ap-south-1), Hyderabad (ap-south-2) | Mumbai (asia-south1), Delhi (asia-south2) | Central India, South India, West India |

-AWS has the widest variety of instance types, which matters if you have very specific workload requirements.
+AWS has the widest variety of instance types, which matters if you've got very specific workload requirements — like that one time I needed a memory-optimized instance with exactly 512 GB RAM for an in-memory cache.
+Only AWS had what I needed at that spec.
 GCP's e2-micro in the free tier is permanently free (not just 12 months), making it ideal for small always-on services.
-Azure has three India regions, which gives you more flexibility for latency-sensitive deployments.
+Azure has three India regions, giving you more flexibility for latency-sensitive deployments.

-My take: For general workloads, the performance differences are negligible.
+My take: For general workloads, performance differences are negligible.
 Pick based on ecosystem, pricing, or whatever your team already knows.
-If you are just learning, GCP's permanent free tier VM is hard to beat.
+If you're just learning, GCP's permanent free tier VM is hard to beat.
+Probably the best place to start without worrying about a surprise bill.

 Managed Containers

-If you are running Docker containers (and in 2026, most applications probably should be), all three have managed container services.
+If you're running Docker containers (and in 2026, most applications probably should be), all three have managed container services.
+If you're new to containerization, our Docker and Kubernetes beginner's guide walks through the fundamentals before you start choosing providers.

 AWS ECS/Fargate is the default choice on AWS.
-Fargate is serverless containers — you define CPU and memory, and AWS handles the infrastructure.
-It works well but the configuration is verbose.
+Fargate gives you serverless containers — define CPU and memory, and AWS handles the infrastructure.
+Works well but the configuration is verbose.
 Expect to write a lot of YAML.
+Like, a lot.
+I've seen Fargate task definitions longer than the application code they deploy.

 GCP Cloud Run is the simplest container deployment service across any cloud provider.
 Push a Docker image, get a URL.
-That is genuinely it.
-It scales to zero (you do not pay when there is no traffic), which makes it perfect for side projects and APIs with variable traffic.
+That's genuinely it.
+Scales to zero when there's no traffic (you don't pay when nobody's hitting it), which makes it perfect for side projects and APIs with variable traffic patterns.

-Azure Container Apps is Azure's answer to Cloud Run, and it is quite good.
-Built on top of Kubernetes but abstracts away the complexity.
-Supports Dapr for microservices communication out of the box.
+Azure Container Apps is Azure's answer to Cloud Run, and it's quite good.
+Built on Kubernetes under the hood but abstracts away the complexity.
+Supports Dapr for microservices communication out of the box, which is a nice touch.

 For most developers, GCP Cloud Run wins on simplicity.
-It is the fastest path from "I have a Docker image" to "it is running in production with a public URL."
+Fastest path from "I have a Docker image" to "it's running in production with a public URL."
+I've deployed things on Cloud Run in under two minutes.
+Not exaggerating.

 Serverless Functions

 Serverless is where you write a function and the cloud provider handles everything else — scaling, infrastructure, patching.
-You pay only when the function executes.
+You pay only when the function runs.
+Sounds great until you get a retry loop on a weekend, but that's my trauma, not yours.

 // AWS Lambda example